Jurisprudence Course Handbook

 After completing study of the handbook, candidates may choose to demonstrate their understanding of the jurisprudence principles by following one of the two routes:

-Route 1: Take the open-book multiple-choice test offered by the transitional Council;
+Route 1: Take the open-book multiple-choice test offered by the College;

-Route 2: Participate in a full-day presentation and discussion workshop, followed by an open-book multiple-choice test administered by the transitional Council.
+Route 2: Participate in a full-day presentation and discussion workshop, followed by an open-book multiple-choice test administered by the College.

 Irrespective of whether a candidate chooses to pursue Route 1 or Route 2, a successful candidate will have to pass the open-book multiple choice test with a score of 60% or more.
 Unsuccessful candidates choosing Route 1 will have an opportunity to re-write the test after completing a full-day presentation and discussion workshop.